 What Does This Mean?

 Securities brokers are not allowed to recommend securities outside the scope of their member firm without first disclosing it to their member firm.
 This is because private securities transactions can often create substantial conflicts of interest for securities brokers.
-Brokers like Lisa Acca might find themselves recommending private investments because of a personal financial stake they might have in that investment, because they are receiving cash incentives from a third party to do so, or simply because they receive an excessively high commission when the transaction is executed.
+Less than scrupulous securities brokers might find themselves recommending private investments because of a personal financial stake they might have in that investment, because they are receiving cash incentives from a third party to do so, or simply because they receive an excessively high commission when the transaction is executed.
 This can quite easily lead to brokers recommending investments to customers that they are not financially suited for.
 Brokerage firms want to prevent their customers from being harmed in this fashion and thus require their brokers to disclose their involvement in outside business transactions prior to engagement.
 This gives firms the opportunity to decide if an actual conflict of interest might exist.

 Oakes & Fosher Can Help